 2550 E. Dempster St. Des Plaines, IL 847-824-7411 1819 N. Wilke Road Arlington Heights, IL 847-255-5800 496 Old Skokie Hwy.
 Park City, IL 847-249-7670 30560 N. Russell Rd.
-Volo, IL 815-363-4420 www.lurvey.com Planting & Growing Common Bleeding Heart will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+Volo, IL 815-363-4420

+Planting & Growing

+White Bleeding Heart will grow to be about 32 inches tall at maturity, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This species is not originally from North America.
-It can be propagated by division.
+This is a selected variety of a species not originally from North America.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.